-The System Identification has been executed successfully
+The System Identification has been executed successfully.

 The obtained model corresponds to the current configuration of the system.
-Otherwise the identification procedure should be repeated
+Otherwise the identification procedure should be repeated.

-If different sensors are used for position and velocity control and there is a gearbox in between, the gear ratio should be specified
+If different sensors are used for position and velocity control and there is a gearbox in between, the gear ratio should be specified.

-Make sure that the sensors are mounted properly and calibrated
+Make sure that the sensors are mounted properly and calibrated.

 The procedure uses a linear mathematical model of the system.
-If there are strong nonlinearities there will be a difference between the actual and the requested performance
+If there are strong nonlinearities there will be a difference between the actual and the requested performance.

 The auto-tuning procedures tunes only linear controllers.
-Non-linear control parts should be tuned manually for better performance
+Non-linear control parts should be tuned manually for better performance.

-Hall sensors should not be used for precise position control
+Hall sensors should not be used for precise position control.

 Select “Controller Configuration” from the menu.
 Currently, two options are available that have different behavior:

 PI-P configuration (default) focuses on trajectory following.
-Generally it has faster response, zero steady state error for constant and ramp reference inputs.
+Generally it has a faster response, zero steady state error for constant and ramp reference inputs.
 The control loop bandwidth is higher than the P-PI configuration.
 However, it tends to overshoot:

 P-PI configuration focuses on soft damped step response.
 It has a slower response and less precise tracking, however it is usually possible to fully avoid overshoot.
 Additionally, it is more sensitive to noise in the velocity signal: